banjtheman/twitter_algo_builder/README.md

 #### Weighted Functions

 The `Weighted Function` class requires a Weight, Function and a Name.
-The Weight is a float that will be multipied to the score the function returns.
+The Weight is a float that will be multiplied to the score the function returns.
 Here is an example of three Weighted Functions using the `rand_func` Function from above.

 ```python